Gulliver's Travels the classic satire

 Aristotle talks about satire in his Poetica and describes it as an early type of comedy in which the former was personal and the later generic.
 What can be a problematic issue with satires is that they are often dependent on their own time and, therefore, could be hard to comprehend and appreciate in later times.
 A satire can include timeless ingredients, but the genre also imply that the satire is directed to cast light on contemporary topics.

-A distinction between satire and a comedy is that a satire uses irony in a higher degree as a method to expose its “target”.
-A satire is trying to ridicule something, may it be a political act, a person or a morale in time.
-Comedy, however, are more sympathetic to its “clowns” and it is typically not irony that sets the agenda.
+A distinction between satire and comedy is that a satire uses irony in a higher degree as a method to expose its “target”.
+A satire is trying to ridicule something, may it be a political act, a person or a contemporary morale.
+Comedy, however, is more sympathetic to its “clowns” and it is typically not irony that sets the agenda.

-An early exemple of a famous satire are In Praise of Folly by the Dutch Renaissance humanist Eramsus of Rotterdam.
-Around two centuries later, the Irish Jonathan Swift would write A Tale of a Tub (1704) that in an allegorical way takes on Christianity and morals in a time that has experienced during the Reformation.
-For its comprehension it should be seen into background of the concern of the many religious practices (the narrative includes three characters that represent three traditions connected to religion: Catholic Church, Angelic Church and radical dissent) that differed from Church of England on the time and would in many cases be notorious for excessive features.
-2
+An early example of a famous satire is In Praise of Folly by the Dutch Renaissance humanist Erasmus of Rotterdam.
+Around two centuries later, Jonathan Swift would write A Tale of a Tub (1704) that in an allegorical way takes on Christianity and morals in a time that has experienced the Reformation.
+For its comprehension it should be seen into background of the concern of the many religious practices (the narrative includes three characters that represent three traditions connected to religion: Catholic Church, Angelic Church and radical dissent), which differed from Church of England on the time and would in many cases be notorious for excessive features.
+3

 Gulliver's Travels and its satire

-And the book is to a high degree a satire that reflex the political circumstances in Swifts own time.
-For a reader of today, many of the allusions are inevitably overlooked, but a knowledge about them are not at all necessary for enjoy the book (nevertheless, an advise is to read a noted edition in which inform about various allusions hided in the text).
+The book is to a high degree a satire that reflex the political circumstances in Swift's own time.
+For a reader of today, many of the allusions are inevitably overlooked, but a knowledge about them are not at all necessary for the enjoyment of the book (nevertheless, an advice is to read a noted edition that inform about various allusions hided in the text).

-The main character in the story will face different kinds of governments which illustrate alternative ways to rule thing to ours.
-The things that going on in these worlds also reflect things that happened in Swift’s own country.
+The main character in the story faces different kinds of governments which illustrate alternative ways to rule things to ours.
+That going on in these worlds also reflect things that happened in Swift’s own country.
 He creates satirical elements by deliberately make associations which would serve as an interjection on the contemporary politics and the human nature.

-This is one of the methods Swift uses for his satire: to cast new light of the human being and society by exaggerate a likeness of another peoples way of doing things.
-Another method he uses for satire is to let a representative from a strange race he meets ask him questions of his own people and by his answers make them seem more peculiar when ever.
-Especially, by letting the other put objections to the manners he has explained and arrange these objections working as a critic.
+This is one of the methods Swift uses for his satire: to cast new light of the human being and society by exaggerate a likeness of another people’s way of doing things.
+Another method he uses for satire is to let a representative from a strange race he meets ask him questions of his own people and by his answers make them seem peculiar.
+Especially, by letting the other put objections to the manners he has explained and arrange these objections to work as a critic.

-It could also be made parallels to two other philosofers writings: Thomas Mores' Utopia and Francis Bacons' New Atlantis since both of these also put the existing world side by side with alternative ones.
+It could also be made parallels to two other philosophers’ writings: Thomas Mores' Utopia and Francis Bacons' New Atlantis since both also put the existing world side by side with alternative ones.
 Although Swift is not primarily depicting a utopia in Gulliver's Travels but worlds that contrast in different ways with his own.

 As a writer he would use his pen for poems, pamphlets and prose.
-Many of his works was made as satires, but the foremost literary heritage from this Irish writer is the novel Gulliver’s Travels.
+Many of his works were satires, but the foremost literary heritage from this Irish writer is the novel Gulliver’s Travels.

 Jonathan Swift have for some been known as a misanthrope and this is apparently illustrated in his views about the Yahoos.
 Yahoos resemble the humans, but are on the same time more animal like.
-And after Gulliver have left the Houyhnhnms and Yahoos he confuses real humans with Yahoos and do everything he can to avoid them.
-Where the horselike Houyhnhnms are noble, his own spices are characterized by “vices and corruptions”.5 Although Guliver finally reunite with his family after all hardships on the sea, he is not satisfied with human company: “I must freely confess, the sight of them filled me only with hatred, disgust and contempt”.
+After Gulliver have left the Houyhnhnms and Yahoos he confuses real humans with Yahoos and do everything he can to avoid them.
+Where the horse-like Houyhnhnms are noble, his own spices are characterized by “vices and corruptions”.5 Although Gulliver finally reunite with his family after all hardships on the sea, he is not satisfied with human company: “I must freely confess, the sight of them filled me only with hatred, disgust and contempt”.

-But in any circumstances he would engage in the society and also entertain many.
-Beside that, he gave a major part of his incomes to charity and his left life saving was used to build the first mental hospital in Ireland.6
+But in any circumstances, he would engage in the society and entertain many.
+Besides that, he gave a major part of his incomes to charity and his left lifesavings were used to build the first mental hospital in Ireland.6